 The goal of pediatric cancer surgery is to remove as much of the tumor as possible, without injuring or removing any adjacent structures.
 Surgeons may remove just the tumor, or even a small portion of the tumor, leaving a scar where the incision was made.
 Or, in some cases, they may elect to remove the affected organ to keep the cancer from spreading further.
 It all depends on the type of cancer and where it’s located.

 Pediatric cancer surgery is usually performed by a pediatric surgeon who has completed several years of additional training over and above the training required to operate on adults.
-A specialist in pediatric cancer surgery is not only familiar with the surgical treatment for pediatric cancers, but also knows what it means to take care of children and families who are dealing with cancer.
+A specialist in pediatric cancer surgery is not only familiar with surgical treatment, but also knows what it means to take care of children and families who are dealing with cancer.
 Likewise, our surgeons are supported by an experienced team of pediatric anesthesiologists who understand the nuances involved in administering anesthesia to children.

 What are the side effects of cancer surgery in children?